OpenScore/Lieder/README.md

 We kindly ask that you credit OpenScore Lieder and provide a link to https://musescore.com/openscore-lieder-corpus or this repository for any public-facing use of these scores.

-For academic publications, please cite the report we published with DLfM in 2018:
+For academic publications, please cite one or both of the reports we published in 2018 and 2021:

-Mark Gotham, Peter Jonas, Bruno Bower, William Bosworth, Daniel Rootham, and Leigh VanHandel.
+- Mark Gotham, Peter Jonas, Bruno Bower, William Bosworth, Daniel Rootham, and Leigh VanHandel.
 2018.
 ‘Scores of Scores: An OpenScore project to encode and share sheet music.’
 In Proceedings of the 5th International Conference on Digital Libraries for Musicology (DLfM’18).
 ACM, New York, NY, USA. https://doi.org/10.1145/3273024.3273026
+- [Music Encoding Conference 2021](https://music-encoding.org/conference/2021/), details and DOI to follow.

 ## Credits and more about this corpus